wkonitzer/mke4-microservices-demo/README.md

-# Microservices Demo Project
+# MKE4 Demo Project

-This Terraform project sets up Equinix Metal servers, installs mk4 using mkectl, configures a Kubernetes cluster and finally installs a demo microservices app, along with Mirantis MSR.
+This Terraform project sets up Equinix Metal servers, and creates a minimal mke4.yaml file for mkectl to use.
+It also creates config to input for metallb.

 ## Table of Contents